-The Qualifying Exam must be taken in the summer after the first year (and after the successful completion of at least 5 approved courses with a cumulative GPA of 3.00 or better).
+The Qualifying Exam must be taken after the student forms the Dissertation Committee.
+This qualifying exam comprises both written and oral components.
+The oral component is expected to be completed within the first month after the end of the student's third semester (i.e., during Winter term for Fall matriculating students).
+The written component will be prepared leading up to the oral component, and is expected to be finished approximately one week before the oral component.
+The student must also have successfully completed at least 5 approved courses with a cumulative GPA of 3.00 or better.
 For students with non-fall matriculation or part-time study, the timing of this exam will be set based on course completion and approval by the Graduate Director.

-The purpose of the Qualifying Exam is to evaluate the preparation of the student in the areas of i) background knowledge, and methodologies and techniques in their proposed field of research; ii) critical thinking, including the ability to identify gaps in knowledge in their area of research and to describe potential directions of future research to address such gaps; iii) oral and written scientific communication; and lastly; to iv) develop a training and mentoring plan to address any shortcomings identified in this preparation.
-These criteria will be evaluated through both a Written Exam and an Oral Exam.
+The purpose of the Qualifying Exam is to establish and maintain a common standard of preparation and progress for dissertation research by students in the PhD program.
+The role of the committee in this process is to uphold that standard on behalf of the department, and to provide necessary feedback guidance to students to maximize their success in their dissertation research.
+The written and oral components of the Qualifying Exam mechanism are collectively used to evaluate and provide feedback regarding the preparation of the student in the areas of i) background knowledge, and methodologies and techniques needed to complete their research; ii) critical thinking, including the ability to identify gaps in knowledge in their area of research and to describe potential directions of future research to address such gaps, as well as potential pitfalls or limitations; iii) current research progress made to date; and iv) oral and written scientific communication.